JonnyPtn/zomboi/README.md

 ## Commands

+The bot makes use of slash commands for most things, so if you start typing `/` discord will show the commands available.

+Features include:
-- `/server` Server management (starting, stopping)
+- Server management
-- `/create` Create a new server
-- `/install` Install (or update) the server itself via steam
-- `/players` Show details of the currently connected players
+- Mod management
+- Player info

 ## Notifications
-- User join/leave notifications
+- Players joining or leaving
+- Players levelling up
 - Chat mirrored from Global in-game chat (Only game -> discord mirroring, not the other way round yet)

 ### Quick start